-As readers, we will use a variety of texts and research tools relating to Sikhism, Ordnance Survey and the human body.
+As readers, we will use a variety of texts from the school reading spine, as well as texts to support the learning of Sikhism and the human body.

-As writers, we will write instructional and information texts.
-We will also write a descriptive narrative to promote creativity by using a wide range of vocabulary.
+As writers, we will write a non-chronological report and a recount.
+We will also write a descriptive narrative and continue to develop our knowledge of poetic genres.

 As musicians, we will explore traditional music of the British Isles and folk music.
 We will learn about the elements of music, and be able to discuss aspects of music including pitch, dynamics, tempo and articulation.
 We will start to learn to play the descant recorder.
 We will learn to recognise a range of orchestral instruments.

 As sports people, we will start to learn the Chinese morning routine.
 Outside we will be learning the rules and regulations of ultimate dodgeball and jedi dodgeball.